gbouchar/ninjin.github.io/index.md

 Technology) in Stockholm and received the degree of Master in Science and Engineering in Computer Science.

-During what spare time I have left I enjoy tinkering with computers, producing code for fun, [hacking on an operating system][freebsd], biking, traveling and photography.
+During what spare time I have left, I enjoy tinkering with computers, producing code for fun, [hacking on an operating system][freebsd], biking, traveling and photography.
 My [Erdős number][erdos] is 5 (Me -> J. J. Li -> T. Kowalski ->
 P. Jipsen -> Z. Tuza -> P. Erdős).